Ildemaro Vargas Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.09 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.08 team ERA ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to surrender 136 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Brewers pitchers combine to give up 136 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The righty last pitched on Wednesday against the Cincinnati Reds, when he tossed six scoreless innings while giving up four hits.
+- In his most recent time out on Sunday, July 9, the left-hander tossed six scoreless innings against the Cincinnati Reds while surrendering four hits.

+- The 36-year-old has amassed a 3.06 ERA and 6.1 strikeouts per nine innings across 13 games this season, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.